wtripp180901/dawn-hpc/docs/secret-rotation.md

         auth_type: ...
 ```

-From here make sure that the terminal’s current working directory is in the same one as **credentials.yaml**, `fluxcd-config/clusters/<cluster-name>/`, and then run the following Kubeseal command:
+From here make sure that the terminal’s current working directory is in the same one as **credentials.yaml**, `clusters/<cluster-name>/` from the repo root, and then run the following Kubeseal command:

 | kubeseal \--kubeconfig kubeconfig \--format yaml \--controller-name sealed-secrets \--controller-namespace sealed-secrets-system \--secret-file credentials.yaml  \--sealed-secret-file encrypted-creds.yaml |
 | :---- |